rgrosset/CoolingTeslaK80/README.md

 # Cooling a Tesla K80 in a Desktop

 This github repo is to accompany the video here which describes my attempts to cool a used NVidia Tesla K80 card.
-System has been up and running and stable for weeks now.
+System has been up, running and stable for a few weeks.

+Use this guide is intended for makers, use at your own risk.
+No warranty, MIT licensed.

 [![Cooling Tesla K80](https://img.youtube.com/vi/I2zYOdfASFE/0.jpg)](https://www.youtube.com/watch?v=I2zYOdfASFE)